Stony Brook Celebrates Climate Week NYC, Sept. 17-24

 School of Marine and Atmospheric Sciences

 SoMAS is SUNY’s designated center for marine and atmospheric sciences and a global leader in research, education, and public service.
-Recently ranked as having the fourth best atmospheric science department in the world, its research spans both local problems affecting Long Island and processes that impact the globe.
-It tackles such issues as ocean acidification, sea level rise, hurricanes, storm surge, flooding, winter storms, ecology, disaster planning and recovery, and the effects of these environments on human health.
+Its research spans both local problems affecting Long Island and processes that impact the globe.
+The school tackles such issues as ocean acidification, sea level rise, hurricanes, storm surge, flooding, winter storms, ecology, disaster planning and recovery, and the effects of these environments on human health.

 Shinnecock Bay Restoration Program